KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 This project studies the effects of various loan-related variables and their effect on loan approval.
-These variables include gender, marital status, dependents, education, employment status, applicant’s income, co-applicant’s income, loan amount, loan amount term, credit history and property area.
-During feature engineering, some new variables were synthesized such as total income (combination of applicant and co-applicant incomes), loan per month (Loan amount / term), and whether the number of income providers would help getting application approved.
+These variables include gender, marital status, number of dependents, education level, employment status, applicant’s income, co-applicant’s income, loan amount, loan amount term, credit history, and property area.
+In feature engineering, three new variables were synthesised.
+They are total income (combination of applicant and co-applicant incomes), loan per month (loan amount / term), and whether the number of income providers in an application.

-Exploratory data analysis shown that credit history is the most important variable among all variables.
-Among the approved applications, 80% of applicants had credit history.
-Some other minor trends included that there are more male applicants than female but both gender have equal acceptance rate, education level may help a little with 8% higher in loan approved rate, married applicants may have 8% higher chance getting loan application approved, and an application that has two incomes (main applicant + co-applicant) would have higher chance getting application approved.
+Exploratory data analysis shown that credit history is the most important variable.
+It found that 80% of approved applicants had credit history compared to 20% approved applicants did not have credit history.
+Some other minor trends included that (1) there are more male applicants than female but both gender have equal acceptance rate, (2) higher education level may help a little with a 8% more in approved application, (3) a married relationship may also help a little with also a 9% more in approved application, and (4) if an application has two incomes (from both applicant + co-applicant), the application may get a higher chance to be approved (40% more approved applications had dual-income).

-Many models will also be built to search for the best model to make prediction on unknown dataset.
-This project will build a logistic regression, and focus on building tree algorithms included decision tree, bagging, random forest, and tuned extreme gradient boosting models.
-There is data unbalance problem in the dataset, “Both-sampling” was applied to under-sampling “Y” and over-sampling “N” in the responding variable “Loan-Status”.
+Many models were built to search for the best model to make prediction on an unknown dataset.
+This project built a logistic regression model and many tree-based models included decision tree, bagging, random forest, and tuned extreme gradient boosting models.
+There was data unbalance problem in the dataset, and “Both-sampling” was applied to under-sample “Y” and over-sample “N” in the responding variable “Loan-Status” to solve the data unbalance problem.

 In statistical modeling, random forest model with ROC-suggested probability “Y” cutoff point at 0.523 outperformed all other models.
 The random forest model has an accuracy rate of 77.4%, a “No Information rate” lower than the minimum point of 95% CI, and the model had the smallest gap between sensitivity and specificity, both at 80.5% and 70.3%.
-Random forest Important plots suggests that application with a credit history is most important, followed by applicant income, total income, loan amount per term and credit history with level “Not sure”.
+Random forest Important plots suggests that positive credit history is most important variable (supporting EDA), followed by applicant income, total income, loan amount per term, and credit history with level “Not sure”.

-The random forest model with 0.523 probability “Y” cutoff point was applied to predict on an unknown dataset with 362 observations, predicted that 63% of application should be “Y” (at 80.5% of chance) and 37% of application should be “N” (at 70.3% of chance).
+The random forest model with 0.523 probability “Y” cutoff point was applied to prediction loan application outcome on an unknown dataset。 The model predicted that 63% of application should be “Y” (at 80.5% of chance) and 37% of application should be “N” (at 70.3% of chance).

 **Insights**

 ![](https://raw.githubusercontent.com/KAR-NG/loan/main/Highlight.png)

 ## 2 R PACKAGES

+Following R packages are loaded.

 ``` r
 library(tidyverse)